 How do I get the perfect damper crust?

-Should I preheat my camp oven when cooking damper?
+Should I preheat my camp oven?

 How big should my campfire be?

-How long does damper keep for?
+For how long does damper keep?

 How versatile is damper?